Generic stabilizers for simple algebraic groups: Representations with the same invariants

-Again, the possibilities for $H$ are all given in the tables and we see the only example is $G_2 < \Sp_6$ with $p=2$.

 Finally assume that $\dim V < \dim G$ and and we are not in the case of the adjoint module.
-Thus, $G$ and $H$ both occur in this table and we see, there are no containments (when $d=2$). \end{proof}
+Thus, $G$ and $H$ both occur in Table \ref{meta.small} and we see that there are no containments (when $d=2$). \end{proof}

 An immediate consequence of Theorem \ref{same.thm} is:

 \begin{cor} Under the hypotheses of Theorem \ref{same.thm}: If $G_v$ is finite for generic $v \in V$ or $\dim V > \dim G$, then $\car k \ne 0$ and $(G, H, V, \car k)$ are as in the last row of Table \ref{same.table}. \end{cor}